status-im/nimbus-eth1/doc/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 Existing implementations of Ethereum have focused on desktop computers and servers.
 These implementations have played a major role in the initial success of Ethereum, and they are suitable for full and archival nodes.
 However, their deployment onto embedded systems has been an afterthought.

 In addition, throughout the development of Status, we have found that the dominant Ethereum implementations, Geth and Parity, are unsuitable for our target platform unless they are profiled and optimised (in progress).

-Although Nimbus will support archival nodes, its first implementation will be as a light client, with focus on Proof of Stake and sharding.

 During the deployment of Status among 40,000 alpha testers, we found that a significant portion (23.6%) of users were still running old mobile devices.
 In addition, recently discovered [Spectre vulnerabilities](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)) have led to an increase in the demand for open processors.
 For these reasons, we propose a self-imposed constraint and a requirement that Status perform well on the following: